yogiklatt/DCS_OperationBaguette/README.md

 2) At point Carcajou you have the option to fuel up at the available tankers for the trip to the AO (roughly 150 nm).

-3) At your discretion launch a cruise missile strike to knock out the SAMs between waypoints Carcajou and Crossaint (time to impact is roughly 6 to 8 minutes).
-The code word for the launch is "Baguetterie" (F-10).
+3) At your discretion (if the perks is available) you can via F-10:

+- launch a cruise missile attack to take out the SAMs between the waypoints Carcajou and Crossaint as well as the airfield of Bandar Lengeh.
+The code word for this perk is "Baguetterie".

+OR

+- launch a one time jammer attack that will temporarily disable any SAMs for two minutes.
+The code word for this attack is "Fromagerie".

+Both attacks are only available if they are selected during the mission setup.

 4) Head to the AO.
 If northbound you might cover behind the mountains north of Havadarya.
 If south bound be aware of the SAM grid.